kototoibashi/dvd-pickup-microscope-poc/docs/index.md

 * fixture (like PCB holders)

 0.5mm pitch, 26-pin FFC (Flexible Flat Cable) and a conversion adapter make wiring easy.
 I didn't use FFC and pulled the wires out with UEW.
-That process was painful to work because of the small soldering points.
+Wiring by UEW was painful to work because of the small soldering points.

 ## Overview
 A microscope can be made by scanning a laser spot horizontally and vertically across a sample, measuring the intensity of the reflected light, and making an image.